palikhov/CnM_5e_core/Deadly-frontier-DM-GUIDE.md

 A character might think of some way to contribute to an exploring group that isn't covered by the tasks described here.
 If so, you can allow the use of an improvised exploration task, but only if its performance requires no more than one-third of the time encompassed by an exploration turn.
 Also, as with other tasks, a character can't perform an improvised task if the group's travel pace is fast.

+### CAMPING

+Characters can carry a tent to protect themselves against wind and rain, but sometimes they don't have access to that kind of gear, and in those situations they can try to find a natural shelter or build one using materials they can gather.

+**Natural shelters** are divided in two types: basic and advanced Basic Shelter.
+Almost every natural shelter found in the wild is considered as a basic shelter.
+This shelter has enough space for 4 medium-sized creatures, and in general they're constructed from many small pieces of vegetation.
+Due to its simple design, a basic shelter protects against wind or precipitation (determined by the DM)

+**Advanced Shelter.** An advanced shelter have space for 6 medium-sized creatures or more and protects everyone inside against the wind rain, snow and other environmental features.
+Additionally, an advanced shelter helps to maintain the personal temperature and in some cases it also provides some defenses against wild creatures.

+### NATURAL SHELTERS

+Terrain and time are the mayor factors that determines the chance for adventurers to be able to locate a natural shelter or construct something out of materials they find the zone.

+Arctic zones has no useful vegetation that adventurers can use for shelter, but they can find crevasses and make improvised snow walls that can provide some protection.

+Desert zones has no vegetation that adventurers can use, but they can run across irregularities in the surface, such as large rocks and some dunes that can provide shelter on at least one side.

+Forest zones are one of the easiest terrains to find natural shelter.
+Trees and large plants can give adventurers some protection from wind and rain.
+In a forest, boughs or branches can be cut from trees and laid across a grid of poles to give characters a roof over their heads and protection from wind mils are full of irregular terrain that can serve as a simple windbreak.
+Additionally, thick vegetation is fairly abundant during most of the year, allowing adventurers to fashion a windbreak out of it.

+Mountains, for this purpose, are considered to be rough, rocky areas with little or no vegetation.
+However, adventurers can come across some natural features, such as caves and alcoves that are large enough for the group.

+Plains are generally flat, but not necessarily featureless.
+A small gully might help adventurers to get out of the wind Additionally, if a plain has some vegetation, characters may be able to gather enough branches and greenery for a windbreak.

+Swamps commonly have vegetation that can be scavenged and used as shelter, and characters can come across a fallen tree or similar feature that can help as a shelter.

+### FINDING NATURAL SHELTER

+Characters can make a Wisdom (Survival) check to try to find a natural shelter in the area.
+Depending on the terrain, the difficulty and time to find an appropriate shelter varies, as shown in the following table.

+Terrain	DC	Time Needed
+Arctic	25	30 minutes
+Desert	25	30 minutes
+Forest	TO	10 minutes
+Hills	TO	10 minutes
+Mountains	20	20 minutes
+Plains	20	20 minutes
+Swamps	15	1 5 minutes

+#### ADDITIONAL CONDITIONS

+You can increase the DC and time depending on some special conditions, such as looking for a shelter in the night or while it's raining.

+*	Rain, fog and low visibility areas.
+Increase the DC by 3 and add half the base time.

+*	Storm, snowfall and no visibility areas.
+Increase the DC by 5 and it takes twice the base time.

+UPGRADING A SHELTER
+While characters can look for natural shelter, they can also gather materials and upgrade a basic shelter into an advanced shelter or add extra features, such as a palisade wall or other defensive measures.
+COLLECTING MATERIALS
+A character can gather materials by making an Wisdom (Survival) check or a Strength (Athletics) check.
+Use the table under the Finding Natural Shelter part to determine the DC and time used for collecting materials.
+During this activity, the character gather branches and vegetation that is lying in the area, cut down a tree to collect wood or mine a big rock to collect stones.
+On a success, it collects a number of units equal to 2d6 + its Constitution modifier.
+A character can make a number of checks per day equal to twice its Constitution modifier (minimum 1)
+UPGRADING
+For upgrading a shelter, the character must use a number of units of materials depending on which feature they want, as shown in the table below.
+Multiple characters can combine their efforts toward the upgrading of the shelter, reducing the time by ten times its Constitution modifier for each character working on the upgrade to a minimum of 10 minutes.
+For example, a character with a Constitution modifier of +2 will reduce the time it takes to finish a shelter feature by 20 minutes.
+Feature	Units Required	Time
+Advanced shelter upgrade	15	4 hours
+Basic wall	6	1 hour
+Platform	10	2 hours
+Spike barrier	5	30 minutes
+Stone wall	10	4 hours
+UPGRADING A SHELTER
+UPGRADING A SHELTER
+While characters can look for natural shelter, they can also gather materials and upgrade a basic shelter into an advanced shelter or add extra features, such as a palisade wall or other defensive measures.
+COLLECTING MATERIALS
+A character can gather materials by making an Wisdom (Survival) check or a Strength (Athletics) check.
+Use the table under the Finding Natural Shelter part to determine the DC and time used for collecting materials.
+During this activity, the character gather branches and vegetation that is lying in the area, cut down a tree to collect wood or mine a big rock to collect stones.
+On a success, it collects a number of units equal to 2d6 + its Constitution modifier.
+A character can make a number of checks per day equal to twice its Constitution modifier (minimum 1)
+UPGRADING
+For upgrading a shelter, the character must use a number of units of materials depending on which feature they want, as shown in the table below.
+Multiple characters can combine their efforts toward the upgrading of the shelter, reducing the time by ten times its Constitution modifier for each character working on the upgrade to a minimum of 10 minutes.
+For example, a character with a Constitution modifier of +2 will reduce the time it takes to finish a shelter feature by 20 minutes.
+FeatureUnits RequiredTimeAdvanced shelter upgrade154 hoursBasic wall61 hourPlatform102 hoursSpike barrier530 minutesStone wall104 hoursUPGRADING A SHELTER

+Advanced Shelter Upgrade.
+Upgrading a basic shelter into an advanced shelter includes a door, simple roofing and walls made from various pieces of thatch, wood, stone or similar.
+Upgrading a shelter allows up to 6 medium-sized creatures to enter and protect themselves.

+Basic Wall This 15-feet long, 6 feet tall fence or wall is made from wooden stakes, tree trunks, adobe or even bones, and it’s used as a defensive structure or enclosure.
+Each 5 feet of wall has an AC 15,15 hit points and a damage threshold of
+Platform.
+This 10-foot square wooden platform is attached on a large tree, or raised on piles over the soil enabling to build on it.
+The platform can be built up to 10 feet high and includes a simple wooden staircase to access the platform.
+Spike barrier.
+A 10-feet long barrier with many wooden or bone spikes.
+The area covered by the barrier is considered difficult terrain.
+Any creature that moves through the spike wall must make a Dexterity saving throw (DC 10) or take ld4 piercing damage.
+The barrier has an AC 15,15 hit points and a damage threshold of 5.
+Stone Wall A stone wall is a 15-feet long, 6 feet tall wall made from brick-and-mortar, used as a defensive structure or enclosure.
+Each 5 feet of wall has an AC 17, 30 hit points and a damage threshold of 10.
+Some of this upgrades might not available to build in certain terrains due the type of materials needed For example, a spike barrier might be hard to craft in a desert since it requires wood or large bones.

+ADDITIONAL FEATURES
+While the upgrading features covers the most basic and generic ones, you can also create new ones, such as a clay oven, wooden furniture and such for creating a survival-themed campaign.

 ## Getting Lost

 The characters might become lost.
 Explorers who are following a road or some other form of path or trail can’t become lost in normal circumstances.